California “Child Abduction” Laws – Penal Code 278.5(a) PC

 Elements of the Crime

-In order for someone to be found guilty under this statute, the prosecutor must prove beyond a reasonable doubt:
+In order for someone to be found guilty of PC 278.5(a), the prosecutor must prove beyond a reasonable doubt:

 - Defendant took, withheld, or concealed a child